aesmail/kaffy/README.md

 use Kaffy.Routes, scope: "/admin", pipe_through: [:some_plug, :authenticate]
 # :scope defaults to "/admin"
 # :pipe_through defaults to kaffy's [:kaffy_browser]
+# when providing pipelines, they will be added after :kaffy_browser
+# so the actual pipe_through for the previous line is:
+# [:kaffy_browser, :some_plug, :authenticate]

 # in your endpoint.ex
 plug Plug.Static,